Code Geass: Critical response

 Code Geass was met with critical acclaim and commercial success.
 Anime News Network (ANN) columnist Todd Ciolek attributed the popularity of Code Geass to "the series hitting every important fan sector," including a "complex cast of characters and a fast-paced story, told with Goro Taniguchi's capable direction" for "general-interest fans" to "pretty and just-a-little-broken heroes" for "yaoi-buying female fans."
 ANN's Carl Kimlinger also found that the series "has the skill and energy to carry viewers over the top with it, where they can spend a pleasurable few hours reveling in its melodramatic charms."
 He also adds that Taniguchi "executes the excesses of his series with care, skillfully intercutting events as Lelouch's plans come together (or fall apart) and using kinetic mecha combat."

 T.H.E.M.
 Anime Reviews reviewer Dallas Marshall gave the series 6 out of 7 stars, stating that it was, "a melodramatic piece of science fiction that has more than enough going for it in terms of action and visuals but tends to go overboard with its emotionalism.
 If this minor flaw can be overlooked, there is an epic story to be told with a rather intriguing main character at the helm.
 Take away one star if that minor 'flaw' cannot be ignored."

 A less favorable review was given by Carlo Santos of ANN, who gave it an overall "C" and wrote that the franchise "in a way, [...] reflects the malaise of a generation: the realization that old, rich, powerful people have screwed up the world and that the young are helpless to do anything about it."
 According to him, Lelouch's actions exemplify the wish to see problems like "economic collapse, class conflict, political instability, and radical extremism" solved by "Zero's vigilante methods," but Santos expressed doubt in such an approach and concluded that "the series is at its best when raising questions rather than offering a final solution" (the review focused on the manga adaptation of the story, which has certain differences compared with the original anime).

+Code Geass' entry in The Encyclopedia of Science Fiction notes that the original show was commercially and critically successful, both in Japan and internationally.
+According to SFE, the show is widely regarded as one of the major science-fictional anime productions of the twenty-first century's first decade, notable for bringing the themes of Imperialism, collaborative guilt, and the ethics of political violence – familiar from earlier Sunrise mecha series such as the Mobile Suit Gundam franchise – to bear within an unusually intricate and psychologically oriented narrative framework, while adding a dash of supernatural in the vein of Neon Gensis Evangelion, but with more mature characters.
+However, the entry also notes that the post-resurrection franchise output has received a mixed critical reception, calling it "mediocre popcorn entertainment", while also stressing that the sequels do not diminish the original that precedes them.